edHelper.com

 By Brenda B. Covert

 1 We are awash in a sea of acronyms.
-An acronym [AK-ruh-nihm] is a word formed from the first letter or letters of each word in a compound term.
+An acronym [AK-ruh-nim] is a word formed from the first letter or letters of each word in a compound term.
 Have you heard of the NFL or the NBA?
 A sports fan would know those.
 Animal lovers know what PETA and ASPCA mean.
-There is also an acronym that is used to label some students: ADHD.
+There are many acronyms that are used for many different things.
+There are a lot of acronyms used by medical professionals.
+ADHD is an acronym that is used to describe some people.
 It stands for Attention Deficit Hyperactivity Disorder.
-Whoa, that's a fifteen syllable term to describe the high energy, impulsive behavior, and inattention that cause some kids to struggle in school!
+This fifteen-syllable term describes the high energy, impulsive behavior, and inattention that can cause problems for those affected.
+Adults with ADHD may have problems maintaining personal relationships.
+They may also have trouble at work.
+Kids with ADHD sometimes have a difficult time in school.

-2 Experts say that around 5% of school children have ADHD.
+2 Experts say that around 11% of school children have ADHD.
 It's more common among boys than girls.
-Teachers can always tell which students have ADHD.
-They are often the ones who keep falling out of their chairs!
-Sitting still is really hard to do.
-They miss instructions and have to be told more than once how to complete an assignment.
+Teachers can tell which students have ADHD.
+Sitting still is really hard for them to do.
+They may miss instructions and need to be told more than once how to complete an assignment.
 Kids with ADHD have short attention spans.
-They are drawn to every sight, sound, and smell.
-Their minds seem to always be churning, but they don't think ahead to the consequences of what they just decided to do.
+They may be distracted by every sight, sound, and smell.
+Their minds seem to always be churning.
+They often don't think ahead to the consequences of what they just impulsively decided to do.

 For the complete story with questions: click here for printable